sad-boy-uoa/catalystcloud-docs/source/tutorials/basics/the-basics-of-catalyst-cloud.rst

 Catalyst Cloud was built with the open source project, `OpenStack`_.
 OpenStack is a piece of software that allows users like yourself to rent servers.
-You can rent things like storage space, compute capacity, or internet access.
+You can rent things such as storage space, compute capacity, or internet access.
 Everything you need to run a business's applications.

 .. _`OpenStack`: https://www.openstack.org/software/